Sesame Seeds lysine-arginine content for herpes management

 Category Overview

 Seeds are edible kernels that are enclosed in a protective outer covering, such as sunflower seeds, pumpkin seeds, flax seeds, and chia seeds.
-Seeds are high in protein, fiber, healthy fats, and minerals.
+Seeds are a great source of protein, fiber, healthy fats, and minerals.
 That said, seeds also have high levels of arginine compared to lysine, which can be problematic for people with herpes.
 Arginine can stimulate the replication of the herpes virus, leading to more frequent and severe outbreaks.
 Lysine can counteract the effects of arginine, but it is not abundant in seeds.
 Because of this, seeds should be consumed sparingly or with caution by people with herpes.
 Some seeds that have very high amounts of arginine are sunflower seeds, pumpkin seeds, and sesame seeds.

 Practical Recommendations